vaultah/replicat/README.md

  `application-key` option in a profile)

 Sign into your Backblaze B2 account to generate them.
-Note that you can use the master application key or a normal (non-master) application key (which can also be restricted to a single bucket).
+Note that you can use the master application key or a normal (non-master) application key that can be restricted to a single bucket.
-Refer to [official B2 docs](https://www.backblaze.com/b2/docs/application_keys.html) for more information.
+Refer to [official B2 docs](https://www.backblaze.com/docs/cloud-storage-application-keys) for more information.

 ## S3